xXdarkloulouXx/dbcp/README.md

 ## 2. Directory Overview

-- LLM : All LLM related work.
-- S2T : All S2T related work.
-- T2S : All T2S related work.

-## 3. Project Status
-The project is under development.
+- `Assets/` : Unity assets, scenes, scripts and other resources for the VR application.
+- `Packages/` : Unity package manifest and dependencies used by the project.
+- `ProjectSettings/` : Unity project configuration (input, graphics, XR settings, etc.).

-## 4. Git LFS and Large Files
+## 3. Git LFS and Large Files

 This repository uses **Git LFS (Large File Storage)** to manage heavy binary files: